 - a full-fledged coding workspace where you can type out and run your code against premade test cases and look at hints if you need help

 You learned Python while preparing for interviews.
 Can you tell us how you did that in ten days?

 I decided to do all of my practice coding interview problems in Python.
 Whenever I came across something I didn’t how to do in Python (for example, declaring a function, sorting a list, etc.), I Googled how to do it.
 This was a very effective way to simultaneously learn Python and prepare for the coding interviews.

-As someone who got a professional job within 6 months of starting to code, what advice do you have for people who want to get that first role web development?
+What advice do you have for people who want to get that first role web development?